Pierce County Sheriff's Department Use of Force

 Deadly Force per 10,000 Residents

-Black or African Americans experienced deadly force at a rate close to three times that of the White population.
+Black or African Americans experienced deadly force at a rate 2.7 times that of the White population.

-No residents identified as Asian or Pacific Islander or Native American or Alaska Native experienced Deadly Force in the five-year time period.
+No residents identified as Native American or Alaska Native experienced recorded Deadly Force in the seven-year time period.

 The small number of incidents makes statistical conclusions from Deadly Force unreliable, but the pattern is consistent with use of force as a whole.